HalfMandu/Angular-Menu/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-ng build --prod 		//build app --> files go to /dist
+Run `ng build --prod` to build and output files to /dist

 ## Lint
-Ruin `ng lint` to run lint
+Run `ng lint` to run lint

 ## Running unit tests